MajaNorbjerg/Interactive-Floor/README.md

 ### How to play the game
 Use your mouse to catch the ginerbread men.
 There´s a slightly dark red box around the mouse to indicate the detection area.

-### How to exit the game (Read this before you run the game)
-The game displays in full screen, so to close it you can do the following
-- Press `Alt + Tab` to return to another program
-- Go to your processbar, find the blue fellow and close the windows

-#### OR

-- Press the windows-button
-- Go to your processbar, find the blue fellow and close the windows

 ### Go save christmas from the naughty gingerbread men!